 The Paul Simon city that turned to Trump

-Saginaw - a blue-collar city made famous by Paul Simon - surprisingly voted for Donald Trump in 2016.
-What do they think now?
+Saginaw - a blue-collar city made famous by Paul Simon's song America - surprisingly voted for Donald Trump in 2016.
+As the president prepares to make his State of the Union address, what do voters think now?

 It's January in Michigan, and Thomas Darabos is walking on water.